jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 want.
 Just have at it.
 You can do anything you want, because you can call those things.

-So whoever writes the object, that class, they have to defend against that.
+So whoever writes the object, the class, they have to defend against that.
 Because what is going to happen?

-[Time 0:33:26]
+[Time 0:33:25]

 ```
 slide title: More Refs, More
                Uncertainty

-[similar stick figure drawing as previous slide, with same marionette,
+[ Similar stick figure drawing as previous slide, with same
-but with said face, and multiple sets of strings attached to it,
+marionette, but with sad face, and multiple sets of strings attached
-controlled from 3 different places.]
+to it, controlled from 3 different sets of control sticks. ]
 ```

 Well in a real program, you are going to start passing around